iduuck/stackai-demo/README.md

 ## StackAI Demo Project

+> [!IMPORTANT]
+> Because unnecessary re-renders where explained in the brief, I added `react-scan` to the project (and allowed to be run in production).
+This means, you can check the re-renders yourself on the page.

 ### Setup

 To get started with this project, simply run the following command in your terminal: